Michigan: 19th century

 Michigan Territory governor and judges established the University of Michigan in 1817, as the Catholepistemiad, or the University of Michigania.

 The population grew slowly until the opening in 1825 of the Erie Canal through the Mohawk Valley in New York, connecting the Great Lakes to the Hudson River and New York City.
 The new route attracted a large influx of settlers to the Michigan territory.
 They worked as farmers, lumbermen, shipbuilders, and merchants and shipped out grain, lumber, and iron ore.
-By the 1830s, Michigan had 80,000 residents, more than enough to apply and qualify for statehood.
+By the 1830s, Michigan had 30,000 residents, more than enough to apply and qualify for statehood.

-A Constitutional Convention of Assent was held to lead the territory to statehood.
+On November 1, 1935, the U.S. Post Office issued a commemorative 3-cent stamp celebrating the 100th anniversary of Michigan statehood.
+Michigan's statehood, however, wasn't officially established until January 26, 1837, but since the campaign for statehood actually began in 1835, Michigan chose to hold its centennial celebration in 1935, the year the stamp was first issued.

-In October 1835 the people approved the Constitution of 1835, thereby forming a state government.
+A constitutional convention of assent was held to lead the territory to statehood.
+In October 1835 the people approved the constitution of 1835, thereby forming a state government.
 Congressional recognition was delayed pending resolution of a boundary dispute with Ohio known as the Toledo War.
 Congress awarded the "Toledo Strip" to Ohio.
 Michigan received the western part of the Upper Peninsula as a concession and formally entered the Union as a free state on January 26, 1837.
 The Upper Peninsula proved to be a rich source of lumber, iron, and copper.
 Michigan led the nation in lumber production from the 1850s to the 1880s.
 Railroads became a major engine of growth from the 1850s onward, with Detroit the chief hub.